pulumi/pulumi-hugo/themes/default/content/blog/pulumi-deployments-platform-automation/index.md

 Notice how this REST API call specifies `InheritSettings: true` so that Deployment Settings are read from the Pulumi Service and merged with the incoming request payload to create deployment configuration for this run.
 This stack also has to Click to Deploy via the Pulumi Service UI, so operational tasks like refreshing the stack can be done on demand without pulling down source code onto your local machine.

 ![Click to Deploy from the Pulumi Service UI](ui-deploy-button.png)

+The Deployments Platform does all of the heavy lifting of managing deployment compute, providing asynchronous workflow orchestration,  queueing, status and logging API access, and more.
+At the end, you get a Pulumi Stack and state file containing a manifest of all cloud resources and their properties managed by the Pulumi Service.

 Deployment Settings and Triggers can be combined to ship infrastructure in novel ways with just a few lines of code.
 See the full [RESTful infrastructure API example](https://github.com/pulumi/deploy-demos/tree/main/deployment-drivers/go/http) to try it out yourself.